yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

 ## POST Instead of PUT

 There is no workaround for this.
 Browsers don't know anything about `PUT` or `DELETE`.
-So, we should also forget them in our RESTful APIs.
+So, we should also forget them in our RESTful API-s.
 We should design our API using only two methods: `GET` and `POST`.
 Is this even possible?
 Yes.
 Why not?
 It won't look as fancy as with all six methods (some APIs also use `OPTIONS` and `HEAD`), but it will work.